 There are things we consider bad in the “real world”, murder, genocide, kidnapping, enforced incarceration, slavery, rape, paedophilia, theft – but if these things happen in a “virtual world”, between consenting adults – are they still bad?
 The vast majority of people would not think that an actor, playing the part of Hitler in a play or film, was a bad person.
 The film may show scenes of brutality but people understand it is a drama, it shows bad things that we all may look and learn about our darker nature as well as being entertained.
 Dramatic reconstruction of acts of cruelty is central to building a story and ensuring a strong emotional effect.
 Children have to be taught it is not real and even some adults confuse the actor with the character he or she portrays.
 As humans we take pleasure from the suffering of others and this must have some deep primal function as it is endemic from slap-stick comedy to young animals torturing each other in cartoons.
 If we see an old person hobbling along with his walking stick towards a banana skin he cannot see, our reaction to this can be entirely governed by the music.
 If the music is light and comical, then we anticipate humour and will laugh when he falls.
 If the music is dramatic and if it is intercut with scenes of anxious relatives rushing to save him, we feel anxiety and empathy.
 These kinds of feelings over what is essential the same situation seem to be universal for people so are likely to be biologically based no matter what cultural expression they take.
 We are on safe ground then to say that the dramatic representation of cruelty and all forms of misfortune are functional and necessary to some extent and their entertainment factor reinforces this function.

 The drama can be more than just passively received.
-Role Playing (RP) began in the real world in primarily in two areas.
+Role Playing (RP) began in the real world primarily in two areas.
 The first and oldest area was in sexual encounters of which commonly sadistic and masochistic encounters are acted out.
 Safety factors are agreed upon beforehand and usually no significant physical harm is sustained.
 Sexual violence as a fantasy is not only found in industrial western cultures but does seem to be more prevalent where leisure is more of a marketed commodity.
 The second area of RP development concerns gaming.
 It began with card games where people took on the characters they ‘held’ and it developed to include dressing up and evocative locations.
 This kind of RP has taken off significantly in virtual worlds, where on line networking enables larger numbers to take part and computer graphics can enhance all manner of possibilities.
 This kind of RP has been combined online with the sexual fantasy RP of the first origins.

 There are two important factors to consider before going deeper into the moral and ethical aspects.
 In the real world, you can go to a club already wearing a mask and remain anonymous throughout all encounters – those before any RP begins (out-of-character or “ooc”) and during the encounter (in-character “ic”).
 However, if you cross a line and endanger anyone and/or commit a crime, usually there are consequences, from other “players”, from the club security or even the police and later the courts.
 In the virtual world, the consequences are much milder.
 You might be banned but more significantly, you redefine where the lines are in the first place.
 Redefining the lines happens in the real world but the ease with which it can be done online is far greater.
 This is not just to do with RP.
-There are forms of behaviour online that would not be tolerated in the real world, from mild breaches of etiquette to extremely insulting behaviour, from simple intolerant hectoring to attempts to hack in and crash the whole local environment.
+There are forms of behaviour online that would not be tolerated in the real world, from mild breaches of etiquette to extremely insulting behaviour of ‘trolling’, from simple intolerant hectoring to attempts to hack in and crash the whole local environment.
 In the real world there are laws against vandalism and hooliganism but the virtual world is still developing its enforcement parameters.